indiesquidge/squidgefiles/README.md

 git config --global core.excludesfile ~/.gitignore
 ```

-As a matter of personal taste, I prefer to [hide my email address](https://help.github.com/articles/keeping-your-email-address-private/)
+As a matter of personal taste, I prefer to [hide my email address][1] on GitHub.
-on GitHub.
-I also like to work with different email addresses for different Git
+I also like to work with different email addresses for different Git repositories,
-repositories, generally to separate vocational and personal projects.
+generally to separate work and personal projects.

 As of Git 2.8, I can tell Git not to guess, but rather to insist that I set
 `user.name` and `user.email` explicitly before it will let me commit to a new